wyatt-herkamp/adoptopenjdk-installer/README.md

 # AdoptOpenJDK-Installer
-Install AdoptOpenJDK versions and adds it to update-alterantives to Linux
+Install AdoptOpenJDK versions and adds it to update-alternatives to Linux